CreeperLogMat/MonkeModManager/README.md

 This uses the github api to get the latest release of all these mods, so you know you'll always be getting the latest version!

-If you've made a mod that you want added to the installer, submit an issue including the label `Add Mod to Installer`
+If you've made a mod that you want added to the installer, submit an issue including the label `mod addition request`

 ## To have your modded added
 Include these details in the issue: